 The Systemwide Landscape Master Plan was finalized in December 2017 with the goal of establishing and maintaining healthy tree communities throughout the Illinois Tollway's 294 miles, 5 corridors and 12 counties.
 In partnership with The Morton Arboretum, the Master Plan leverages existing efforts in creating and nurturing current and future tree communities in the region focused on increasing the region's tree canopy.
-The initial planting efforts commenced in the Spring of 2018 as part of the 58,000 trees that the Illinois Tollway has committed to planting in support of the program, and to date, over 30% of this goal has been achieved with the planting of over 18,400 trees.
+The initial planting efforts commenced in the Spring of 2018 as part of the Illinois Tollway's goal of planting 58,000 trees in support of the program, and to date, over 30% of this goal has been achieved with the planting of more than 18,400 trees.
 The Master Plan also includes functional planting of shrubs at strategic locations to help reduce snow drifting on pavement while complementing Illinois Tollway environmental programs and initiatives.